alber70g/applit/README.md

 ## Status

-**Early alpha** This project tries to create a web-app framework that allows you to have state build in and use the power of `lit-html` as view layer.
+**Early alpha** This project is in development phase.
+IT'll have breaking changes to the APIs until a first version is released.
+The roadmap below will give an insight in what will be the focus.

 ## Roadmap and ideas